dd9jn/rfc4880bis/rfc4880bis.md

 There are a number of possible meanings for a signature, which are indicated in a signature type octet in any given signature.
 Please note that the vagueness of these meanings is not a flaw, but a feature of the system.
 Because OpenPGP places final authority for validity upon the receiver of a signature, it may be that one signer's casual act might be more rigorous than some other authority's positive act.
-See [](#computing-signatures), "Computing Signatures", for detailed information on how to compute and verify signatures of each type.
+See {{computing-signatures}}, "Computing Signatures", for detailed information on how to compute and verify signatures of each type.

 These meanings are as follows: